matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 ## U

-**Uncontrolled zone:** The portion of the network outside the organization
+**Uncontrolled zone:** The portion of the network outside the organization or any network outside of the organization's control

 **User Datagram Protocol (UDP):** A connectionless protocol that does not establish a connection between devices before transmissions

 ## V

-**Virtual Private Network (VPN):** A network security service that changes your public IP address and masks your virtual location so that you can keep your data private when you are using a public network like the internet
+**Virtual Private Network (VPN):** A network security service that changes your public IP address and hides/masks your virtual location so that you can keep your data private when you are using a public network like the internet

 ## W